 Acknowledgements:

-Mala Ramanathan and Malu Mohan for their rich insights that build the discussion in a stronger way.
+The authors would like to thank Prof.Mala Ramanathan and Dr. Malu Mohan for sharing their rich insights that build the discussion in a stronger way

 Abstract:

 There is clear evidence on association between health and physical activity.
-Physical activity is universally prescribed as a primary treatment for almost all chronic diseases.
-Unfortunately, studies show low levels of health professional advice to individuals which also differs by age, sex and socioeconomic status.
-The current study tries to examine as to how an inexpensive and effective tool to improve population health has been completely neglected in professional practice in low and middle income countries leading not only to maleficence but also to violation of human rights.
+Physical activity(PA) is universally prescribed as a primary treatment for almost all chronic diseases.
+Unfortunately, studies show low levels of health professional advice on physical activityThe current study tries to examine as to how a cost effective tool to improve population health has been completely neglected in professional practice in low and middle income. country like India.
+Is it maleficence in practice or violation of human rights?
 Are health care providers exempted from their responsibilities because they choose so?
-Who should be held accountable or morally responsible for so much preventable disease and death?
+Who should be held responsible for this colossal disease and death which is easily preventable?

 Background:

+Diabetes and physical activity

-Recent reports show that non communicable diseases are responsible for nearly 62% of all deaths(1).
-Diabetes alone accounted for 6.5% of the deaths.
-In India 65 million people had diabetes in 2016.Research has shown that controlling blood sugar levels, blood pressure, and LDL cholesterol can reduce the risk of long-term complications and death among people with diabetes(2,3) Randomised controlled trials from different parts of the world have established the proof of principle that lifestyle modification can delay or prevent the onset of type2diabetes.
-IDF recommends physical activity at least between three to five days a week for a minimum of 30-45 minutes between three to five days a week for a minimum of 30-45 minutes.
-Different parts of the world have established the proof of principle that lifestyle with physical activity and/or healthy diet can delay or prevent modification the onset of type 2 diabetes(1)(4).
+Recent reports show that non communicable diseases are responsible for nearly 62% of all deaths(ICMR et al., 2017).
+In India,approximately 65 million people had diabetes in 2016.(Tandon et al., 2018) and it contributed to 3% of the total mortality burden, most of them premature, occurring between the age of 30–70 years.
+This means huge economic and health losses.
+(Arokiasamy, 2018).Physical activity advice and counselling is one of the three pillars of treatment in diabetes.
+It is now considered a principal component of diabetes management protocol.(Rydén et al. 2013; “ADA Diabetes Guidelines Lifestyle Changes Diet Exercise | NDEI”) Research has shown that controlling blood sugar levels, blood pressure, and Low Density Lipids (LDL) can reduce the risk of long-term complications and death among people with diabetes(Castaneda, 2003; Hawley, 2004; Riddell et al., 2013).
+Substantial evidence shows that regular PA improves glycemic control and can prevent or delay type 2 diabetes, controls lipids, blood pressure and cardiovascular comorbidities..(Colberg et al., 2016).(Bazzano et al., 2005).
+International Diabetes Federation (IDF recommends physical activity at least between three to five days a week for a minimum of 30-45 minutes between three to five days a week for a minimum of 30-45 minutes.
+(IDF Diabetes Atlas,2017).

-Because of the significant impact that non-communicable diseases, such as diabetes, have on health systems, WHO has promoted lifestyle modifications and other public health interventions(1).
+Because of the significant impact that non-communicable diseases, such as diabetes, have on health systems, WHO has promoted lifestyle modifications and other public health interventions (WHO, 2016).

-Health professionals are key to chronic disease prevention and health promotion (5).
-Offering vital information, conducting tests, and screenings aimed at early detection and treatment of diseases constitutes secondary prevention of diseases.
-Primary care physicians are often in a good position to decide on the appropriateness of an intervention focusing on secondary prevention(6).
-One such intervention is providing regular advice to the patients to facilitate healthier choices amongst them.
-In combination with other interventions, providing regular advice about physical activity, have shown to lower rates of diabetes in patients with glucose intolerance(7).
-Health communication about benefits of personal behaviour like diet modification and physical activity and risks of sedentary behaviour should be an integral part of each counselling or contact with the health provider.
-Information and awareness are two principal determinants of healthy behaviour.
-This information asymmetry leads to health challenges and burden for the entire health system(8).
-Physicians lack education in non-pharmaceutical methods, low status and lack of attitude.
-Health care workers’ advice and support was found to be a motivator to the initiation of exercise and physical activity.(9),2,3) Substantial research has shown that physical activity advice is an effective strategy for PA promotion(10–14).
-Advice by health professional has been found to be a major factor for adherence to self management practice among diabetics(15).
+Role of health professionalsHealth professionals are key to chronic disease prevention and health promotion(WHO, 2010)Offering vital information on self management, regular monitoring and lifestyle intervention aimed at delay in progression of disease and resulting complications constitutes DM self-management education (DSME)(Ofori and Unachukwu, 2014).
+Primary care physicians are often in a good position toprovide regular advice to the patients to facilitate healthier choices .
+Health care workers’ advice and support have been found found to motivate patients to the initiation of exercise and physical activity(He et al., 2013)Substantial research has shown that physical activity advice is an effective strategy for PA promotion.(Armit et al., 2009; Castaneda, 2003; Morrato et al., 2006).
+It also contributes to adherence to self management practice among patients with diabetes(Parajuli et al., 2014). ).
+In combination with other interventions, providing regular advice about physical activity, have shown to lower rates of diabetes in patients with glucose intolerance.(Armstrong and Sigal, 2015)